Survey: Image Mixing and Deleting for Data Augmentation: Applications

 \subsection{Text Classification}

 The applications of MixUp are also found in text classification.
-Due to the discrete nature of the text, mixing is not performed on the input, but words or sentence embeddings \cite{mintext,seqmix,augmentingtext}.
-The performance of transformers for text classification improves significantly with MixUp on transformers generated embeddings \cite{mixuptransformer}.
-Another approach \cite{nonlinearmixup} suggests non-linear mixup on embeddings space of words, where every dimension of word embedding (multi-dimensional embedding) has a different mixing parameter rather than the global value as in equation \ref{mixup_eq}.
+Due to the discrete nature of the text, mixing is not performed on the input, but words or sentence embeddings~\cite{mintext,seqmix,augmentingtext}.
+The performance of transformers for text classification improves significantly with mixup on transformers generated embeddings~\cite{mixuptransformer}.
+Another approach~\cite{nonlinearmixup} suggests non-linear MixUp in the embedding space of words, where every dimension of word embedding (multi-dimensional embedding) has a different mixing parameter rather than a global value as in Eq.~\ref{mixup_eq}.